Skip to main content

 Business email salutations

-Hold these same letter standards for a business email (i.e. one that is functioning like a business letter, such as a first response to a client inquiry, a sales letter, or a proposal.)
+Hold these same standards when choosing salutations for business email (i.e. one that is functioning like a business letter, such as a first response to a client inquiry, a sales letter, or a proposal.)
 For less formal emails use the following guidance.

 Less formal email